schappim/mBot-Gitbook/section-4-chapter-20-the-loop.md

 \[Image 4.20.2: The program for turning the LEDs on and off in turns\]

-Reading the code: the left LED shines red for half a second, then turns off at the same time that the right LED starts shine blue for another half a second, and then turns off.
+Reading the code: the left LED shines red for half a second, then turns off at the same time that the right LED starts to shine blue for another half a second, and then turns off.
 And that over and over again because it is contained in a "forever" loop.

 If we connect the mBot and run the program we are going to see the two LEDs blink red and blue, in turns, very much like on a police patrol car.

 ### Changing the block order

 Let's try a different apporach now.
 For starters lets incorporate a variable in the program.
-That half a second that a LEDs is on can be stored in a variable.
-Let's create a new variable: Data&Blocks &gt; Make a Variable and give it the name "led\_on\_time", in the "New Virable" window.
+That half a second that an LEDs is on can be stored in a variable.
+Let's create a new variable: Data&Blocks &gt; Make a Variable and give it the name "led\_on\_time", in the "New Varable" window.
 And then let's move the blocks around until we have the following program:

 ![](/assets/Img.4.20.3.jpg)

 \[Image 4.20.3: The altered program\]

 Let's try to read it.
 First of all we notice that there is a different organization of the instructions.
 At the same time that the left LED is turned on red, the right one is turned off and vice versa: when the right LED is turned on blue, the right one is turned off, which makes sense.
-Then we make use of a variable "led\_on\_time" that holds that half a second to wait, and we place this variable as attribute, instead of the numberical, in the wait blocks.
+Then we make use of a variable "led\_on\_time" that holds that half a second to wait, and we place this variable as attribute, instead of the numerical, in the wait blocks.

-Even though we have a different block order, here, and an additional variable, we expect the program to execute the same way like before.
+Even though we have a different block order, here, and an additional variable, we expect the program to execute the same way as before.

 ### Saving and Opening a program